Not Reading Slope Of Hope Can Be Expensive

 As of Monday’s close, his CLF shares were worth $23,780 and his put options were worth $2,880: $23,780 + $2,880 = $26,660.
 So although CLF dropped about 23% from February 13th’s close to March 4th’s close, an investor who bought those puts at the close on the 13th was only be down about 8.8% on his combined hedge + underlying stock position over the same time frame.

 More Protection Than Promised

 Recall that in both hedging scenarios — the optimal put and the optimal collar — our hypothetical investors were looking to hedge against greater-than-20% declines.
 Because the puts in both cases had plenty of time value in addition to intrinsic value as of Monday’s close, they offered more protection than that.

 *Optimal puts are the ones that will give you the level of protection you want at the lowest possible cost.
 Portfolio Armor uses an algorithm developed by a finance Ph.D to sort through and analyze all of the available puts for your stocks and ETFs, scanning for the optimal ones.

-**The algorithm to scan for optimal collars was developed in conjunction with a post-doctoral fellow in the financial engineering department at Princeton University, and is currently available on the web version of Portfolio Armor.
+**Optimal collars are the ones that will give you the level of protection you want at the lowest net cost, while not limiting your potential upside by more than you specify.
+The algorithm to scan for optimal collars was developed in conjunction with a post-doctoral fellow in the financial engineering department at Princeton University.

 The screen captures above come from the latest build of the soon-to-come 2.0 version of the Portfolio Armor iOS app.
 Optimal collar capability will be available as an in-app subscription in the 2.0 version of the app.